-In Freeport, the majority of emissions (58%) come from transportation.
-Fossil fuel use in residential, industrial, and commercial buildings accounts for the second-largest source of emissions (38%).
+In Freeport, the majority of emissions (57.8%) come from transportation.
+Fossil fuel use in residential, industrial, and commercial buildings accounts for the second-largest source of emissions (37.6%).
+Waste and wastewater management make up the rest (4.7%).